-We are better at retrieving words from memory using the words initial letter than a random position like 3 (Tversky & Kahneman, 1973).
+We are better at retrieving words from memory using the word's initial letter than a random position like 3 (Tversky & Kahneman, 1973).

 In 1984 Tverksy and Kahneman demonstrated the retrievability bias again when they asked participants in their study to estimate the frequency of seven-letter words that had the letter “n” in the sixth position.
 Their participants estimated such words to be less common than seven letter words ending in the more memorable “ing”.
 This response is incorrect.
 All seven letter words ending with “ing” also have an “n” in the sixth position.
 However it's easy to recall seven letter words ending with ing.
 As we demonstrated with Dawes above, this is another example of the conjunction fallacy.

 Retail locations are chosen based on search as well, which explains why gas stations and retail stores are often “clumped” together.
 Consumers learn the location of a product and organize their mind accordingly.
-While you may not remember the name of all three gas stations on the same corner, you mind tells you that is where to go to find gas.
-Each station, assuming all else equal, then has a 1/3 shot at your business which is much better than gas stations you don’t visit because there location doesn’t resonate with your minds search.
+While you may not remember the name of all three gas stations on the same corner, your mind tells you that is where to go to find gas.
+Each station, assuming all else equal, then has a 1/3 shot at your business which is much better than gas stations you don't visit because their location doesn't resonate with your minds search.
 In order to maximize traffic stores must find locations that consumers associate with a product.